IvalinV/DPIX-meeting-managment-system/README.md

 **_NOTE:_** If you have any issues starting the container, it could be related to permissions issue and you need to add your user to the `docker` group.

 ## Instalation
+Before proceding with the commands into the container:

+`composer install`

+to install all the composer packages, including **Laravel Sail**.

 After the container is up-and-running run the following commands:

 - `./vendor/bin/sail composer install`